SEAN: Oh. My. God. Sooooooooo much stuff. Let’s break it down.

 Because the Manga Bookshelf Team demanded it, Dark Horse is bringing you Vol. 14 of Bride of the Water God.
 I should probably read it at some point – I wonder if there are digital plans.

 ASH: I have yet to actually read this, but the artwork is lovely.

-MELINDA: The artwork is certainly the highlight of this series, which can be a bit of a mess at times, otherwise, but I’m very happy to see that Dark Horse continues to put it out.
+MJ: The artwork is certainly the highlight of this series, which can be a bit of a mess at times, otherwise, but I’m very happy to see that Dark Horse continues to put it out.
 It would, indeed, be a great candidate for digital release, especially as it’s gotten so long!
 I’ll be picking this up for sure.

 SEAN: Also from Dark Horse is Vol. 29 of Gantz, which I’ve run out of things to say about, but apparently it sells really well to the direct market. (stares at cast in latex rubber-style combat suits) For some reason.

 Speaking of things I’ve run out of words for – and indeed speaking of Volume 29s – we have Air Gear from Kodansha.